Drkeenbean/game_tournament/README.md

-game_tournament - v0.5 08-05-2015
+game_tournament - v1.0 08-05-2015
 ===================================

-This app generates a static web page that lists information about my favorite movies and launches the movie's trailer in a modal window upon clicking its poster
+A database to hold participants in a Swiss-style tournament, record and store their matches, and pair them into fair matches according to their win/loss standings.

 Pre-requisites
 --------------